microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 10. Microsoft Azure Storage Explorer provides a convenient GUI for managing storage accounts.
 This can be useful for easily downloading and uploading files into and out of the storage account and verifying configuration.
-Note: You will see this menu when a blob is selected.
-Blobs will be created in future labs.
+Note: You will see the menu above when a blob container is selected.
+Blob containers will be created in future labs.

 <div style="page-break-after: always;"></div>